A Guide into Amazon Product Description Writing

 Some will abandon the shopping midway.
 You will not know that.

-Some go back on the search engine to try their luck one more time.
+Some go back on the search engine to try more lack.
 You will not know that either.

 They can abandon the whole mission and try another thing altogether.